AndrewAi/osServer/README.md

 3. When	the	user	logs	in	they	should	receive	their	current	balance.

-#Design Decisions:
+# Design Decisions:

 I tried to keep my design as close to what I know a real Bank application/ mobile banking app is like.

 This infuenced me in parts, such as not asking the user to create their own account, I generate a unique account for them.
 As in a real banking application you would not be asked to create your own account number.

 I used an arraylist that holds objects of type Account.
 Account is a class that holds member variables (Name,Address, etc) and a construtor to create Account objects.
-The accounts Array list was a simple lightway to hold all the accounts and used to itereate through the accounts and check information (i.e when user account login creditionals during authentication.) and also to selectively pick a requested account.
+The accounts Array list was a simple lightway to hold all the accounts and used to itereate through the accounts and check information (i.e when checking user account login creditionals during authentication.) and also to selectively pick a requested account.

 Once the user succesfully logs in. the accountLocation integer variable is used to save the array index of the account that is logged in.

 When you run the program intially if no accounts exist you will be asked to create an account.
-Then you will have the optiom to Login or create an account.
+Then you will have the option to Login or create an account.

 once logged in you will be presented with menu only for users that are logged in.
+Options presented:
-Options presented : 1. change details, 2.
+1. change details, 2.
 Make Lodgement, 3.
 Make Withdrawal, 4.
 Logout.

 #### Change Details:
 Rather then having the user enter in all their details again.
 I chose to ask them with details they would like to change first,